Blair2004/tendoo-cms/about.md

-# You're using Tendoo CMS 3.0.7
+# You're using Tendoo CMS 3.0.8
-This is a brand new release of Tendoo CMS.
+This is a brand new release of Tendoo CMS, with auto update feature.

 ### What's new ?